The IAF took part in peacekeeping duties in Somalia from 01 Oct 93to 21 Dec 94as part of the Indian contingent supporting UN operations.

 The downfall of president Said Barra in Jan 91 resulted in a power struggle and clan clashes.
-By Nov 91, situation had deteriorated to an extent where death and destruction forced hundreds of thousands of civilians to flee their homes and causing need for emergency humanitarian assistance.
-Added to this severe malnutrition and related diseases caused death of approximately 3,00,000 people.
+By Nov 91, the situation had deteriorated to an extent where death and destruction forced hundreds of thousands of civilians to flee their homes and caused the need for emergency humanitarian assistance.
+Added to this severe malnutrition and related diseases caused the death of approximately 3,00,000 people.

-On22 Apr 92, in response to a recommendation by Secretary General, the Security Council adopted resolution No. 751 (1992) by which it established UNOSOM.
+On 22 Apr 92, in response to a recommendation by the Secretary General, the Security Council adopted resolution No. 751 (1992) by which it established UNOSOM.

 The first batch of troops landed in the capital city of Mogadishu on 28 Aug 93.
 The induction was completed by 22 Oct 93.
 The Indian hospital and aviation was operational immediately.
 The Indian contingent formally took charge of its area of responsibility on 13 Nov 93.

 IAF helicopters were utilised for the following tasks :-